eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

       the entire activation not leaving a trace behind.
 They canceled all remaining events as well as took down any marketing/promotion materials.

-      * **The Outcome**– They were able to provide respect to the royal family as well as avoid a PR crisis for the client.
+      * **The Outcome&nbsp;**– They were able to provide respect to the royal family as well as avoid a PR crisis for the client.
     single_image_block:
       single_image_path:
     double_image_block: